TangJingfan/ve203-notes/rc_note/rc1/rc1.md

 In order to make (a,b) unique, we have such definition that **$(a,b) = \{ \{a\}, \{a, b\}\}$**

 **Theorem: $(x, y) = (a, b)$ iff $x = a \  \text{and} \ y = b$.**

+Definition of **n-tuple** is also important.
+We will cover it in exercise.

+---

+Something interesting but unfortunately we won't discuss about it much.

+## Graph and Digraph

+Nothing necessary to mention in regular rc class.
+You only need to recite the definition of vertice, edge, source function and target function.

+---